Criminal Justice

 Credits 4

 Exploration of areas of special interest in criminal justice.
-Potential topics include organized crime, computer crime, criminal evidence, legal issues in corrections, women in the criminal justice system and others.
+Potential topics include organized crime, computer crime, criminal evidence, legal issues in corrections, death penalty, and women in the criminal justice system and others.

 CJ435: FORENSIC PSYCHOLOGY